abhaasbhargava19-ai/Memory-Module/README.md

 # Memory Module

-A collection of synthesizable memory designs implemented in Verilog, covering the core building blocks used in digital systems: single-port RAM, dual-port RAM, and ROM.
-Each module is simulated and verified using Icarus Verilog and GTKWave, with waveform-driven testbenches demonstrating correct synchronous read/write behavior.
+A collection of synthesizable memory designs implemented in Verilog, covering the core building blocks used in digital systems: single port RAM, dual port RAM, and ROM.
+Each module is simulated and verified using Icarus Verilog and GTKWave, with waveform driven testbenches demonstrating correct synchronous read/write behavior.

 ## Components